ddiprose/node-email-coding-test/README.md

 To deploy to firebase first install the firebase cli: `npm install -g firebase`.

-You will then need to create an app and firebase function within firebase, and login using the cli using.
+You will then need to create an app and firebase function within firebase, and login using the cli.

 Next export the environment variable for your sendgrid key: